-Research overview: Currently engaged in a doctoral research initiative that seeks to identify the contributing factors to the significant rise in Gen X and Millennial female clergy attrition within mainline American Protestantism.
-Despite the longstanding history of female ordination in these more progressive religious institutions, there is a pervasive and systemic process of scapegoating and executive derailment of young female clergy, particularly those who set healthy boundaries around their pastoral role.
+Research Purpose: Three-year doctoral research initiative that sought to identify the contributing factors to the significant rise in attrition of Gen X and Millennial clergy women within mainline American Protestantism.
+Despite the longstanding history of women's ordination in these more progressive religious institutions, there is a pervasive and systemic process of scapegoating and executive derailment of young clergy women, particularly those who set healthy boundaries around their pastoral role.

-Gain greater understanding of the lived experiences of Gen X and Millennial female Protestant clergy
+Gain greater understanding of the lived experiences of Gen X and Millennial Protestant clergy women

-Build pathways of advocacy for female clergy, local congregations and denominational governance
+Build pathways of advocacy for young clergy women as they navigate local congregations and denominational governance

 Boundary permeability and deep-rooted conflict within congregational life